 Wario himself was one in Super Mario Land 2, which is what led to the birth of this series.

-Even Better Sequel: Wario Land is considered a good game, Wario Land 2 is considered a better, and more fun game, and Wario Land 3 is considered one of the greatest Game Boy Color games of all time by some critics.
+Even Better Sequel: Wario Land is considered a good game, Wario Land 2 is considered a better and more fun game, and Wario Land 3 is considered one of the greatest Game Boy Color games of all time.

 Fanon: The games have never given Captain Syrup's first name, but everyone assumes it's Maple.
 It does have Word of Dante on its side, though, having been used in a Famitsu article.

 Game Breaker: In the original Wario Land, the Jet Helmet allowed Wario to fly a certain distance by pressing B in mid-air.
 Wario keeps flying for a fixed distance (at which point it will fly downwards like landing) or until the player presses B again.
-But, double-tapping the B button caused Wario to stop its current flight and start a new one while still airborne, allowing him to fly as far as pleased.
+But, double-tapping the B button caused Wario to reset his flight distance in midair, allowing him to fly as far as pleased.